inside.ewu.edu

 PSYC 314.
 TESTS AND MEASUREMENTS.
 5 Credits.

-This course will provide students with a current analysis of the most widely used psychological tests in schools, professional training programs, business, industry, the military, and clinical settings.
-Students will learn how psychological tests are constructed, how they are used, and how an understanding of them can make a difference in their careers and everyday lives.
-Issues of fairness, bias, and social consequences for use and interpretation with diverse populations will be addressed.
+Provides a current analysis of the most widely used psychological tests in schools, professional training programs, business, industry, the military, and clinical settings.
+Students learn how psychological tests are constructed, how they are used, and how an understanding of them can make a difference in their careers and everyday lives.
+Issues of fairness, bias, and social consequences for use and interpretation with diverse populations are addressed.

 PSYC 315.
 PSYCHOLOGY OF HUMAN RELATIONS.
 4 Credits.